Bathurst, You’re a Bloody Legend: A Weekend of Bathurst 1000, Art, History, and Local Flavours

 Bathurst, You’re a Bloody Legend: A Weekend in the Heart of NSW’s Central West

-If you think Bathurst is just about the Bathurst 1000—a quick pit stop for motorsport fans—think again.
+If you think Bathurst is just about the Bathurst 1000 – a quick pit stop for motorsport fans, think again.
 Smack bang in the heart of New South Wales’ Central West, this town is so much more than the roar of race cars.
+And a roadtrip to Bathurst is quietly exhilarating.
 From rich history, the warmth of the locals, or the spectacular natural beauty and a thriving food scene.
-Bathurst is full of surprises.
+Bathurst is full of surprises besides the Bathurst 1000.
 After a weekend of pub hopping, incredible eats, spontaneous chats with locals, and a healthy dose of adventure, one thing is clear: Bathurst, you’re a bloody legend.

 Checking In: The Victoria Hotel

-We checked into this cracking boutique pub, and opted for a Queen Suite with private bathroom, and let me tell you, the room was spotless.
-Think pristine white sheets, carpets with not a single mark, (yes, I checked) and a big bold, yellow lounge perfect for kicking back with a drink.
+We checked into this cracking boutique pub, and opted for the Queen Suite with private bathroom, and let me tell you, the room was spotless.
+Pristine white sheets, super clean carpet and a bold, yellow lounge, was perfect for kicking back above the large street view below.
 The Victoria Hotel nails that sweet spot between being relaxed and a little bit fancy.

-Affectionately known as “The Vic” by locals, this spot stands on the historic site of Tremain Brothers Pty Ltd Victoria Flour Mills of 1876 – which, yes, I had to Google.
-The history’s cool, but it’s the art that really makes this place shine.
-Larissa Blake, a talented artist from nearby Orange, has her work featured throughout, including a stunning mural by the dining room fireplace.
-And the stained-glass windows, each featuring Queen Victoria’s face?
-Bathurst’s answer to Andy Warhol—quirky, iconic, and totally unforgettable.
+Affectionately known as “The Vic” by locals, this hotel stands on the historic site of the Tremain Brothers Pty Ltd Victoria Flour Mills of 1876, which, yes, I had to Google.
+The history is cool, but it’s the art that really makes this place shine.
+Larissa Blake, a talented artist from nearby Orange, has her work highlighted throughout – our room was no exception, and so was the downstairs dining room.
+Splashed across the main wall and around the fireplace, Larissa brings the room to life.
+Additionally, The Vic’s stained-glass windows in the stairwell, feature the repetitive portrait of Queen Victoria at her best (though red replaces black), and is so reminiscent of Andy Warhol’s repetitive portrait treatment in primary colours – quirky, humorous and just seems to “work”.

-Fun fact: creativity runs in Larissa’s family.
-Her mum, Loretta Blake, is also a powerhouse artist over in nearby Orange.
+Fun fact: Creativity runs in Larissa Blakes family.
+Her mum, Loretta Blake, is also a powerhouse artist in nearby Orange.
 Clearly, talent is genetic.

 Wandering Bathurst: Streets Full of Colour

 After dropping our bags, we walk Keppel and William Streets bursting with colour and charm.
-Everywhere you look, there’s a perfect splash of nature—white roses, yellow sunflowers, pink crepe myrtles, red snapdragons, and butterfly bushes.
+Everywhere you look, there’s a perfect splash of nature with white roses, yellow sunflowers, pink crepe myrtles, red snapdragons, and butterfly bushes.
 It’s not just a pretty town, house frontages are a point of real pride.

-It’s like stepping back in time—especially when you see the old train loco outside, which was once driven by the famous Prime Minister, Ben Chifley.
-Apparently before he went into politics, he worked on the railways here since he was 17.
-I guess eventually running the country was just his side gig.
+It’s like stepping back in time, especially when you see the old train loco outside, which was once driven by the famous Prime Minister, Ben Chifley.
+Apparently before he went into politics, he worked on the railway here from the age of 17.
+I guess eventually, running the country was just his side gig.

-Loco driven by Ben Chifley Bathurst Train Station Bathurst NSW Photography Therese Waddell Travellarks
+Old Bathurst Loco once driven by Australias Prime Minister Ben Chifley Bathurst Train Station Bathurst NSW Photography Therese Waddell Travellarks Getaways

-Bathurst’s pub culture is legendary, so we started strong at Jack Duggan’s Irish Pub.
-Sadly, the famous Ma Duggan’s menu was off the cards (kitchen renos—devastating), but the atmosphere made up for it.
-Bathurst locals don’t just have a chat—they pull up a chair, grab a drink, and make you feel like you’ve been mates for years.
+Bathurst’s pub culture is legendary.
+We started strong at Jack Duggan’s Irish Pub.
+Sadly, the famous Ma Duggan’s menu was off the cards (kitchen renos, devastating), but the atmosphere made up for it.
+Bathurst locals don’t just have a chat.
+They pull up a chair, grab a drink, and make you feel like you’ve been mates for years.

-For dinner, we hit The Tattersalls Hotel, where service starts sharp at 6pm—no earlier.
-The revamped menu was a game-changer, proving pub food can be fresh and inventive.
+For dinner, we hit The Tattersalls Hotel.
+The revamped menu was a game-changer, and service kicks off sharply at 6pm.proving pub food can be fresh and inventive.

-The next night, we dined at The Vic, where the fish and chips and chickpea curry hit the spot.
-The menu itself is a laugh, with a “Kids or Cheeky Adults Over 60” section featuring “Don’t Know Chicken Nuggets” and “I’m Hungry Cheese Pizza.”
-And dessert?
-The Posh Pav—because nothing says Australia quite like pavlova.
+The next night, The Vic delivered hits like fish and chips and chickpea curry.
+The menu is playful, with a “Kids or Cheeky Adults Over 60” section featuring “Don’t Know Chicken Nuggets” and “I’m Hungry Cheese Pizza.”
+Dessert?
+The Posh Pav, because nothing says Australia quite like pavlova.

 For a sweet finish, we stopped by Annie’s Old Fashioned Ice Cream Parlour on George Street.
 The toughest decision?
 Picking a flavour.
 But trust me, whatever you choose, you won’t regret it.

-Mount Panorama: Testing the Bathurst 1000 at a Snail’s Pace.
+Mount Panorama: Tackling the Bathurst 1000 at a Leisurely Pace

-You can’t visit Bathurst without taking on Mount Panorama.
-So, we did.
-We pushed our car to the thrilling speed of 60km/h—which, let’s be honest, is what my nan does on a Sunday drive.
-Even at that speed, the corners felt intense.
-How the hell do race drivers take them at 300km/h?
-Insane.
-Cameras followed our every move, but we could still feel the echoes of Bathurst 1000 history in every bend.
+No visit to Bathurst is complete without taking on Mount Panorama Circuit.
+We pushed our car to 60km/h, what my nan might call a Sunday drive, yet every corner felt intense.
+How race drivers navigate at 300km/h is beyond comprehension.
+Cameras followed our every move, and we could still feel the echoes of Bathurst 1000 history in every bend.

-Next time, we’re coming back for race weekend—bring on the roaring engines, screaming crowds, and the smell of burnt rubber.
-It’s no surprise that Bathurst is known as Australia’s Motor Racing Capital.
+Next time, we’re coming back for race weekend to experience the roaring engines, screaming crowds, and the unmistakable smell of burnt rubber.
+Bathurst truly is Australia’s Motor Racing Capital.

-Mount Panorama Racing Circuit Bathurst 1000 NSW Photography Therese Waddell Travellarks
+Mount Panorama Racing Circuit Bathurst NSW Photography Therese Waddell Travellarks Getaways

-The Signs Are Good Exhibition of Artist Adam Norton Bathurst NSW Photography Therese Waddell Travellarks
+The Signs Are Good Exhibition by Adam Norton Bathurst NSW Photography Therese Waddell Travellarks Getaways

-What really makes Bathurst special?
-The people.
-From Gunther’s Bakery, where we swapped stories over fresh pastries, to random conversations in pubs, Bathurst folk welcome you with open arms.
-Even students from Charles Sturt University up the road chatted to us like we were old friends.
+What makes Bathurst special?
+Its people.
+From Gunther’s Bakery to random chats in pubs, locals welcome you like you’ve been part of the community for years.
+Students from Charles Sturt University chatted to us like we were old friends.

 Final Thoughts: Long Live the Local

-We packed a lot into our 48 hours—visiting nearby Millthorpe, Blayney, and Orange ( an ice-cold beer at The Canobolas, a delicious Racines pie and capping things off with a night stroll through Machattie Park (and a cheeky splash in the fountain).
+We packed a lot into our 48 hours visiting nearby Millthorpe, Blayney, and Orange ( an ice-cold beer at The Canobolas, a delicious Racines pie and capping things off with a night stroll through Machattie Park – fountain splash included.

-Bathurst might be a small regional town, but it punches well above its weight when it comes to charm, culture, history, and hospitality.
-Whether you’re here for the motorsport, food, art, or just a laid back escape, one thing’s for sure – Bathurst sticks with you long after you leave.
+Bathurst punches well above its weight with charm, culture, history, and hospitality.
+Whether you’re here for motorsport, food, art, or a relaxed escape, Bathurst leaves a lasting impression.

 Share